isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/fm-output-generatation.md

+---
+title: Generate output of FrameMaker documents
+description: Learn how to Generate output of FrameMaker documents
+---

 # Generate output of FrameMaker documents {#id1645H8040HD}

 Starting with AEM Guides 1.1, you can also publish FrameMaker documents \(`.book` and `.fm`\) available in your AEM repository.
 If a book file contains a combination of DITA and FrameMaker documents, AEM Guides allows you to publish such documents as well.
 FrameMaker documents can be published into the following formats: